 Item Section

-Concrete, Class AE-3 802
+Concrete, Class AE 802

 Rapid-Hardening Cementitious Materials 806.01

 Galvanizing 854

 Highway Lighting 895

-Submit work drawings a maximum of 50 days after the date of award of contract.
+Submit work drawings a maximum of 20 days after the date of contract execution.

-With the work drawings, provide the dimensions, type of material, and the functional characteristics of the equipment to be installed.
+Provide the dimensions, type of material, and the functional characteristics of the equipment to be installed.